 Drink 64 Ounces Per Day

 Our bodies are about 70 percent water.
 Water carries nutrients through our body, keeps body systems operating and flushes out toxins.
-Next to oxygen, water is the most important element for life.
+Next to oxygen, water is the most important element in life.

 Many people think that the water contained in drinks such as fruit juice, coffee, cocoa or soda meet the daily requirement.
 We avoid most of those items for reasons beyond the additional cost.
 The added sugar, stimulants and unpronounceable chemicals don’t promote good health.
 And some drinks contain so much sodium they actually work against hydrating our bodies.
 Our family consumes soda, coffee and fruit juices only on special occasions.